Maharaja: Analyzing Editing and Non-linear Narrative

-This blog is created as part of the studio activity for the unit Introduction to Film Studies, guided by Dr. Dilip Barad.
+This blog is created as part of the studio activity for the unit Introduction to Film Studies, guided by Dr. Dilip Barad Sir.
 For more details, please refer to the course material.
 Click Hear

 PART A: BEFORE WATCHING THE FILM